contentful/slash-developers/docs/concepts/sync.md

 Compared to the other strategies, syncing with delta updates has many advantages:

 - Use as little data as possible: Most mobile data plans have limits on how much data can be transferred (at full speed) within a given time period.
 By transferring only actual changes and not transferring everything every time, the amount of data of a synchronization is very small.
 Keeping the sync small also means improved chances of success when a mobile connection is slow.
-- Fast synchronization: Because individual syncs are small they will only take a few seconds at most.
+- Fast synchronization: Because individual syncs are small they will take much less time than repeatedly loading data that hasn't changed.
 - As little resource usage as possible: Less data to process also means less resources required for processing the data and less waiting time for users of mobile applications.
-- Entirety of content: the initial sync will transfer all items since the creation of the Space alongside all available localizations, what doesn't happen in the Delivery API.
+- Entirety of content: the initial sync will transfer all items since the creation of the Space alongside all available localizations, which doesn't happen in the Delivery API.

 ## The Downside